bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ## Troubleshooting

-If execution is slower than expected, confirm the operator in your plan are supported on GPU (see supported list).
+If execution is slower than expected, confirm the operators in your plan are supported on GPU (see supported list).

 If GPU profiling shows high allocation overhead, ensure RMM pooling is enabled and tuned to an appropriate value.